gajos112/Max-Parser/README.md

 In results you will get the size of the $UsnJrnl, you can see it in the screenshot below:
 ![alt text](https://github.com/gajos112/Max-Parser/blob/main/Images/3.png?raw=true)

 But as it was said, there are two options to get the maximum size of the $UsnJrnl.
-The second option let you parse the content of the $Max file, without actually having that file.
-It can be useful if $Max file was not a part of your collection, but you still have a $MFT.
+The second option lets you parse the content of the $Max file, without actually having that file.
+It can be useful if $Max file was not a part of your collection, but you still have $MFT.
 The content of the $Max is small enough to be residual data inside the $MFT.

-First you have to parse the $MFT, in order to get the $MFT entry number for "$Extend\$UsnJrnl:$Max".
-In the screenshot below, you can see that for my example it was 86407.
+First you have to parse the $MFT in order to get the $MFT entry number for "$Extend\$UsnJrnl:$Max".
+In the screenshot below you can see that for my example it was 86407.

 ![alt text](https://github.com/gajos112/Max-Parser/blob/main/Images/4.PNG?raw=true)